JunyiJ/Fault-Tree-Python/README.md

 Finding a minimal cut set for a fault tree is a NP hard problem.
 However, we can use Monte Carlo algorithm to find a solution or close solution for the minimal cut set (MCS) problem for a fault tree.

 ## Usage
+Firstly, a raw input file is provided (for example, input.txt).
+An xml format file can be generated using parse.py.

+To parse the input into an xml file, in command line type python "parse.py" "input.txt"

+The xml format will be used to form the defult tree

 In this code, I used two different structure to represent the fault tree structure and realize its functions:
 * A tree structure with node   (Fault tree)